 Now, let’s look at another application of unsupervised learning, which is visualization.

 Visualization is the process of creating diagrams, images, graphs, charts, etc., to communicate some information.
 This method can be applied using unsupervised machine learning.

 For example, let’s say you are a football coach, and you have some data about your team’s performance in a tournament.
 You may want to find all the statistics about the matches quickly.

 You can feed the complex and unlabeled data to some visualization algorithm.

 These algorithms will output a two-dimensional or three-dimensional representation of your data that can easily be plotted.
 So, by seeing the plotted graphs, you can easily get a lot of information.

-This information will help you to maintain your winning formula, correct your previous mistakes and win the ultimate trophy.
-Hmm, this one was a cool example.
-I get too excited sometimes.
+This information will help you to maintain your winning formula, correct your previous mistakes, and win the ultimate trophy.

 One example of a visualization algorithm is t-distributed Stochastic Neighbor Embedding (t-SNE).

 If you want to learn data visualization, I’ve written a beginner’s guide on Data Visualization using Matplotlib.
 Do check it out.

 Now, let’s continue to the next application of unsupervised learning, which is dimensionality reduction.